sarahgerweck/scala-utils/README.md

 utility libraries, this code is *not* meant to be abuse proof.
 If you try to do something that seems like it might be a bad idea, you're on your own. :-)

+Because of dependencies, this requires Scala 2.11 or higher.

 ## Installation ##

+For Java 8, use this line as your dependency:

+    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils" % "2.0.0"

 For Java 6 or Java 7, use this line as your dependency:

-    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils" % "1.7.1"

-For Java 8, use this line as your dependency:

-    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils-java8" % "1.7.1"
+    libraryDependencies += "org.gerweck.scala" %% "gerweck-utils-java6" % "2.0.0"

 ### Twitter Utilities ###